Do you want to know the secret to paying off your debt fast and achieving early retirement?

 - Be something you’re passionate about or at least something you’re semi-interested in.
 Working on your side hustle consistently is important.
 You won’t last long if you don’t actually enjoy doing the work.

 - Have a low barrier to entry.
 You can’t start a real-estate empire if you don’t have the capital required to buy property.
 You can’t drive for Uber if you don’t own a car.
 You can’t start a travel blog if you’re stuck in the middle of nowhere Kansas.
 You get the point.
 Every side hustle has a barrier to entry, make sure you pick one where you meet the requirements.
 But remember, the lower the barrier to entry, the more competition there normally is.

-Ready to start your side hustle?
+Ready to start building your streams of income?

 I’m just trying to get you thinking about potential side businesses.